huggingface/blog/mixtral.md

 ## Conclusion

 We're very excited about Mixtral being released!
-In the coming days, be ready to learn more about ways to run your own fine-tuning, execute the smallest models on-device, and many other exciting updates we're preparing for you!
+In the coming days, be ready to learn more about ways to fine-tune and deploy Mixtral.